Reflow-HQ/libs/cart-react/README.md

 ### Local Currency

 Reflow supports a wide array of currencies that can be used for everything in your store, including product prices and shipping costs.
-You can change the currency of your store from the [general settings](https://reflowhq.com/store/settings) page.
+You can change the currency of your project from the [general settings](https://reflowhq.com/project/settings) page.

 For a full list of available currencies visit the [Currency Support docs](https://reflowhq.com/docs/guide/currency-support).

 ## Test Mode

-With Reflow's [test mode](https://reflowhq.com/docs/guide/test-mode) you can try out your store integration without making actual payments.
+With Reflow's [test mode](https://reflowhq.com/docs/guide/test-mode) you can try out your integration without making actual payments.
 The test mode provides a separate environment that supports all of the available features from live mode, without the risk of accidentally making a payment with real money.

 To enable test mode, just add `testMode: true` to the config object: